jonwyett/weather/README.md

 # weather
-Module for reading weather data from various public APIs
+Module for reading weather data from various public APIs.

 Currently only supports DarkSky, but AccuWeather is planned.

-Originally designed to use WeatherUnderground but they seem to have removed public access to their API
+Originally designed to use WeatherUnderground but they seem to have removed public access to their API.

+The goal is to create a weather module that returns a standardized weather object regardless of the API used.

 ### Sample use in Node.js:
 ```
-var Weather = require('jw-weather');
+var jw-weather = require('jw-weather');

-var weather = new Weather.service({
+var weather = new jw-weather.service({
     provider: 'darksky',
     key: '0123456789abcdef9876543210fedcba', //this is a fake key
     latitude: 42.3601,